syncfusion-content/windowsforms-docs/WindowsForms/SfSkinManager/GettingStarted.md

 ### Apply theme

-The theme for the controls in an application can be set by using the `ThemeName` property.
+Theme for the controls in an application can be set by using the `ThemeName` property.

 {% tabs %}
 {% highlight c# %}